tvhdev/alfresco-restclient-jscript-extension/README.md

 # alfresco-restclient-jscript-extension
-This extension adds a simple restclient to Goldhamer's Javascript Admin Console component (see https://github.com/share-extras/js-console).
+This extension adds a simple REST-Client to Goldhamer's Javascript Admin Console component (see https://github.com/share-extras/js-console).
+Using the simple web service client it is possible to request data from different sources to fill a document's meta-attributes automatically within a executed rule-set.

 The REST-Client works like this:
 ```javascript